mmomtchev/nobind/README.md

 There is an example in [`iterator.cc`](https://github.com/mmomtchev/nobind/blob/main/test/tests/iterator.cc).

+### Async locking

+`nobind17@2` introduces automatic async locking.
+The built-in typemaps for object types will lock all the passed objects to any function for the duration of the call.
+This will automatically prevent reentrance of class objects.
+This however has two very important caveats:
+  * If a the user code calls asynchronously a method which uses a C++ object - acquiring the lock on this object - any subsequent synchronous calls involving the same object will block the event loop until the first operations completes:
+    ```typescript
+    const data: Promise<DataType> = object.retrieveData(); // async
+    // This will block the event loop until the first opertion completes:
+    object.useData();
+    ```
+    This is impossible to avoid, as after launching the first operation, the interpreter will continue to synchronously execute the JS code and it will require to synchronously access the locked `object`.
+This however will have an identical behaviour without blocking the event loop:
+    ```typescript
+    const data: DataType = await object.retrieveData();
+    object.useData();
+    ```
+    In this case the interpreter will yield the current context.

+* If the user code launches two asynchronous operations involving the same object, they will run sequentially as expected.
+However, the second operation will sit waiting on the background thread pool which has a limited size.
+If the background pool has only 4 threads - the default Node.js value - launching 4 operations on the same object will lead to starvation of the thread pool.
+This is a good starting point for learning more: [Increase Node JS Performance With Libuv Thread Pool](https://dev.to/bleedingcode/increase-node-js-performance-with-libuv-thread-pool-5h10).

+When implementing custom `FromJS` typemaps that provide locking, locking should be performed in the `Get()` method and unlocking in the destructor.
+In case of an async operation, the actual locking will happen in the background thread.
+When executing the operation, the main thread will only protect the object from being GCed, then once a background thread is available, the object will be actually locked to ensure that only a single thread is accessing it.

 ### R-value references

-`nobind17` does not support R-value references.
+`nobind17` does not have built-in support for R-value references.
 These cannot really be expressed in JavaScript because a C++ method that expects an R-value reference will have to destroy the passed value in the parent scope - something that cannot be expressed in JavaScript.

+Still, when dealing with a particular case which can be supported in JavaScript, it is possible to define custom typemaps to convert these arguments.

 ### Troubleshooting